drduh/PC-Engines-APU-Router-Guide/README.md

 Order hardware online from [PC Engines](https://www.pcengines.ch/order.htm) directly, or through a reseller.

-This guide should work on any APU2 model.
+This guide should work on any PC Engines APU model.
 Here is a suggested parts list:

 | Part | Description | Cost
 |------|-------------|------